naokiiwakami/vca-unit/README.md

 # vca-unit

-WARNING: The module is not fully tested yet!
+WARNING: The module has not been fully tested yet!

 This is a compact VCA (Voltage-Controlled Amplifier) unit that operates without any additional external components.
 Its small form factor — approximately 22mm × 10.5mm — makes it ideal for